AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-mgmt-overview/migrate-resource-estimates-to-budgeting.md

    Make a note of the&nbsp; **Resource Pool** in the second report.

 1. Navigate back to the first report, and assign this **Resource Pool** to the project.
-   For more information about how to associate Resource Pools with projects, see &nbsp; [Resource pools overview in Adobe Workfront](../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md) .
+   For more information about how to associate Resource Pools with projects, see &nbsp; [Resource pools overview](../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md) .
    Your Job Role resources in the Legacy Resource Estimates and Resource Budgeting section of each project should now match.